students-teach-students/python-tools-for-students/docs/getting_started.rst

 --------------

-This is the ideal way, since you will have everything you need in you day to day student life installed on you computer and all your data will persist.
+This is the ideal way, since you will have everything you need in your  day to day student life installed on your computer and all your data will persist.

 Install python